 U.S. District Court for the District of Maryland

-Ashley serves as consulting counsel to Wiley Rein LLP.
-She represents professional liability insurers in coverage disputes involving claims against attorneys, accountants, real estate appraisers, and other professionals.
-Ashley also serves as defense counsel for lawyers and accountants in pending professional liability lawsuits, threatened claims, and disciplinary proceedings.
+Ashley represents professional liability insurers in coverage disputes involving claims against attorneys, accountants, real estate appraisers, and other professionals.
+She also serves as defense counsel for lawyers and accountants in pending professional liability lawsuits, threatened claims, and disciplinary proceedings.

 - Represents attorneys and accountants in defending complex or high exposure malpractice, negligent misrepresentation, and defamation lawsuits.